 The massive trees on the Tree Top Walk and in the Ancient Empire are mostly different types of eucalyptus trees, growing as high as 30–80 metres (100–260 feet).
 Red tingle (Eucalyptus jacksonii) and karri (Eucalyptus diversicolor) are the most common here, as well as yellow tingle (Eucalyptus guilfoylei) and marri (Corymbia calophylla).

 The walk on the forest floor through the Ancient Empire heads through a grove of veteran tingle trees, which are unique to this area.
 Some of these can grow to 70 metres (230 feet), with a diameter of 4.5 metres (15 feet).

 Return to Highway 1, which at Walpole becomes the South Coast Highway and continue driving east to Denmark.

-We’ll cover Denmark in the next post in this series on Southwest Western Australia or The Great Southern.
+We’ll cover Denmark in the next post in this road trip series on southwest Western Australia and The Great Southern region.

 Where to Stay on The Way from Margaret River to Denmark

 Located just six kilometres out of Manjimup, historic Dingup House was built in 1870 and sprawls across 45 acres of manicured lawns, bucolic farmland, and eucalyptus forest.
 The original heritage homestead has fireplaces and rooms filled with antique furnishings, including wrought iron beds.
 An outdoor barn has been converted into an atmospheric dining room cum bar, service with warm and welcoming, and the delicious meals feature plenty of local produce, including the region’s famous Manjimup truffles.
 Loads of activities on offer, from hiking and canoeing to tennis and golfing.

 Book Dingup House online with our booking partner Booking.com.